-1.0 indvars depvar (constant) (independent variables) (dependent variable)

-A constant term is always used in computing m.

-b · · · · · · - least squares estimates of parameters Error rolled by the low order bit of the trap flag.

-trap 0 terminate with error message

-trap 1 return scalar er ror code in b

-30 system singular

-31 system underdetermined

-32 same number of columns as rows

-33 too many missings

-34 file not found 0

-35 no variance in an independent variable

-deletion and ha n become underdetermined if you use listwise ave missing values.
-In that case, it is possible y cases that there are fewer useable rows than data set.

-stb Kx1 vector, the standardized co efficients.

-VC DxD matrix, the e variance-covar iance matrix of estimates.

-stderr Dx1 vector, the standard errors of the estimated parameters.
+vnam (K+2)x1 or (K+1)x1 character vector, the variable names used in the regression.
+If a constant term is used, this vector will be (K+2)x1, and the first name will be "CONSTANT".
+The last name will be the name of the dependent variable. m constructed by where $M = K+2$, the calculating $x'x$ where $x'x$ where $x'x$ and $x'x$ where $x'x$ and $x'x$ here x is a matrix containing 1.0 indvars depvar (constant) (independent variables) (dependent variable) A constant terr m is always used ir n computing m. b Dx1 vector, th e least squares esti mates of parame ters Error handling is controlled by the low order bit of the trap flag. trap 0 terminate with error message trap 1 return scalar error code in b 30 system singular 31 system underdetermined 32 same number of columns as rows 33 too many missings 34 file not found no variance in an independent variable deletion and ha n become underdetermined if you use listwise are missing values.
+In that case, it is possible y cases that there are fewer useable rows than data set. stb Kx1 vector, the standardized coefficients.
+VC DxD matrix, tl DxD matrix, the variance-covariance matrix of estimates. stderr Dx1 vector, th vector, the standard errors of the estimated parameters.

-sigma scalar, standard deviation of residual.
+scalar, standard deviation of residual.

-СХ natrix, correlation able as the last co n matrix of variables with the blumn.
+dependent variable as the last column.